Blaine Holt to Newsmax: Hamas Cornered in Disarray

 Hamas is cornered in disarray without a lot of their leaders and "it's great chaos in their ranks," said retired U.S. Air Force Brig.
-Gen. Blane Holt.
+Gen. Blaine Holt.

 "My understanding from the folks that I'm talking to is they're down to two brigades, roughly 2,000 people, but they're cornered in disarray without a lot of their leaders," Holt told Newsmax's "Saturday Report" after an Israel airstrike in Gaza killed at least 18 people.